 Complete Pers Circs form on Grad School Pers Circs webpage.
-Submit by email with evidence to Graduate School progress review work or meeting.Not for final assessment period Milestone specific - does not extend your overall registration completion date or impact your fees or funding; No adjustment of future milestone deadlines; Once only per stage of your award; Self-certification not permissible; This is available for Tier 4 visa PGRs.
-Suspension of Registration: one month or more - up to 12 months Complete an RD4 form and submit via email with evidence to the Graduate School Tier 4 visa PGRs: complete RD4 form submit to Graduate School as above, And Complete an authorised absence request form (if for more than 2 weeks); available from, and submitted to, UWE Info points.
+Submit by email with evidence to Graduate School progress review work or meeting.
+Not for final assessment period Milestone specific - does not extend your overall registration completion date or impact your fees or funding; No adjustment of future milestone deadlines; Once only per stage of your award; Self-certification not permissible; This is available for Tier 4 visa PGRs.
+Suspension of Registration: one month or more - up to 12 months • Complete an RD4 form and submit via email with evidence to the Graduate School • Tier 4 visa PGRs: complete RD4 form submit to Graduate School as above, And • Complete an authorised absence request form (if for more than 2 weeks); available from, and submitted to, UWE Info points.
 Stages 1, 2, or 3 (For final assessment period see below) For more serious or longer term circumstances which mean you cannot work at all and need a complete break or 'time out' from your research studies; Affects your overall registration completion date and all interim progress milestones; NB.
 This may also affect any modules you are registered on for the duration of your suspension and you may need to submit personal circumstances separately for these; Fees not payable during suspension, but neither is any bursary, stipend or other funding support.
 You may be financially liable for any funding shortfall as a consequence of suspension; PGRs subject to Tier 4 visa requirements must submit a completed 'Authorised Absence' request form which is available from UWE Info points and gain approval for any authorised absences or suspension of more than two weeks prior to the start of the absence.
 Exceptional Extension of Registration Complete an RD3 form and submit with supporting evidence to Graduate School Stage 3: after PR3 progress review - usually during completion period.
 Not for final assessment period (see below) Where circumstances occur during the completion phase of your registration (after stage 3 progress review) affecting your ability to complete your project and submit your thesis on time; You may be financially liable for any additional fees payable as a consequence of an extension to your registration; Is available for Tier 4 PGRs but you must get advice from the Visa Support Team if you will need to extend your visa.

-ALL personal circumstances concerning the submission of thesis for final assessment or occurring after submission has taken place.
-Contact Graduate School PGR Assessment Final Assessment Period: For deadlines once submission has been made for final assessment.
-Including but not confined to: deadlines for submitting thesis for final assessment; postponement of viva; suspension during final assessment period or during thesis resubmission period; extension of resubmission period; Tier 4 PGRs must get advice from the Visa Support Team if any request will need an School PGR Assessment Team for advice • Ther 4 PGRS must get advice from the VISa Support Team if any request will need an extension to your visa.
+ALL personal Final Assessment Including but not confined to: circumstances Period: concerning the For deadlines once deadlines for submitting thesis for final submission of thesis for submission has been assessment; final assessment or made for final postponement of viva; occurring after assessment. suspension during final assessment period submission has taken or during thesis resubmission period; place. extension of resubmission period; Contact Graduate • Tier 4 PGRs must get advice from the Visa School PGR Assessment Support Team if any request will need an Team for advice Support ream if any request will need an